 Charlie scratched in his notebook that the fish bit on a range of plugs, hootchies, and spoons, with no definitive lure being the clear winner.
 Each plug, flasher and hootchie is tied to a leader that is then tied to a trolling wire.
 Charlie has them separated at strategic distances for the depth at which we’re fishing.
 Each day is different and it’s worth noting what depths and lures are more successful than others.

 Charlie tells me that plug fish tend to be bigger.
 Charlie also ties plugs onto much longer leaders.
 And it always feels like the lines that Charlie has assigned me catch the plug fish.
 It might be hard to believe but even when commercial fishing it’s very sporty to fight a large king salmon.
 You wrap the leader around your gloves, so basically you’re fighting a fish by hand.
 When the leader is 120-feet long, as it is for one of the plugs on my line, it can become quite a battle.
-You have to be careful where you drop your spare leader and it can become quite a mess on the boat.
+You have to be careful where you drop your spare leader, as it can become quite a mess on the boat.
 A fish can take off really fast while you’re bringing it in.
 If you’re not careful, the fish can snap the leader or slip off the hook with a jump and a little bit of slack in the line.
 At one point, I lose a 30+ pounder when I gaff the fish but don’t keep the gaff hook pointing up as I brought the fish over the rail.

 Did I mention that there is a lot of heartache in fishing?
 During some of these moments my heart sinks and all I can do is wail at the sea.